Italian entry into World War I

 Italy entered into the First World War in 1915 with the aim of completing national unity: for this reason, the Italian intervention in the First World War is also considered the Fourth Italian War of Independence, in a historiographical perspective that identifies in the latter the conclusion of the unification of Italy, whose military actions began during the revolutions of 1848 with the First Italian War of Independence.

 Premises

-After the Capture of Rome (1870), almost the whole of Italy was united in a single state, Kingdom of Italy.
+After the Capture of Rome (1870), almost the whole of Italy was united in a single state, the Kingdom of Italy.
 However, the so-called "irredent lands" were missing, that is, Italian-speaking, geographically or historically Italian lands that were not yet part of the unitary state.
 Among the irredent lands still belonging to Austria-Hungary were usually indicated as such: Julian March (with the city of Fiume), Trentino-Alto Adige and Dalmatia.